 - Tier 3 – Willful neglect (corrected) – $10,000 to $50,000 per violation (maximum $250,000)

 - Tier 4 – Willful neglect (not corrected) – $50,000 per violation (maximum $1.5 million)

 HIPAA Breaches & Criminal Penalties

-- A maximum one-year jail term for criminal HIPAA breaches that happen due to negligence
+A maximum one-year jail term for criminal HIPAA violations involving knowingly obtaining or using PHI.

-- A maximum ten-year jail term for knowingly breaching HIPAA Rules with malicious intent or for personal profit
+A maximum ten-year jail term for knowingly breaching HIPAA Rules to cause malicious harm, to gain a commercial advantage, or for personal gain.

 Identifying HIPAA Breaches

-In the event that HIPAA rules are breached as a result of a lack of training, your employer will be to blame as they have a legal requirement to conduct training “as necessary and appropriate for employees in order for them to carry out their function in a HIPAA-compliant manner” (HIPAA Privacy Rule).
-To stop any dispute about whether appropriate training has been conducted, employers must are record that it was conducted, when and by whom.
+In the event that HIPAA Rules are discovered to have been breached as a result of a lack of training, the covered entity will be deemed to be at fault rather than employees.
+HIPAA covered entities have a legal requirement to conduct training “as necessary and appropriate for employees in order for them to carry out their function in a HIPAA-compliant manner” (HIPAA Privacy Rule).

 To prevent any disputes about whether appropriate training was provided to employees, employers must keep a record of all training provided together with the date of the training and the content of the training course.
 Ideally, employees should sign a document to confirm they have completed a training course.